 - Tuition Reimbursement - This is a benefit where the employer pays up to a specific amount, by way of reimbursement, for continuing education or college coursework that can be applied to a degree.
-The IRS allows an employer to reimburse up to $5,250 for education without tax implication to you.
-You must generally pay tax on the amount over $5,250.2
+With the average student loan debt at $31,172 in 2019, the benefits of tuition reimbursement become clear very quickly.2 The IRS allows an employer to reimburse up to $5,250 for education without tax implication to you.
+You must generally pay tax on the amount over $5,250.3

 - Student Loan Repayment - With the national student loan debt well above the $1 trillion mark, this benefit becoming much commonplace amount employer offerings.
 As this trend is relatively new to the workplace, there isn’t yet consistency in the amount of benefit or the upper limits.
 Aetna provides $2,000 in matching student loan payments with a lifetime maximum of $10,000, whereas another health care company Abbott will provide a match of up to 5% into a 401k plan if employees contribute 2% of their paycheck to student loan repayments.
 Check with your employer to see if a benefit is offered, then do everything necessary to capture their reimbursement.

 While work-life balance is something to strive for, the reality for most of us is that it's not fully attainable.
 Sometimes you feel present in all aspects of your personal life, other times it's simply a blur.
 Personal health affects your performance at work, and work can often affect the quality of your personal relationships.
 Here are some more common benefits offered by employers to help move towards harmony between the two areas of your life: